logee48/2Dgame-in-Python/README.md

 # 2Dgame-in-Python

-This is my first python project, I did a 2D game in python using pygame module Just try this code
+This is my first python project and i submitted this as my 12th grade final cs project, it is a 2D game made with pygame module